Section 5: A Fun Hike; No Bluffing

 The first two towns were of no consequence (and only totaled maybe two-thirds of a mile), Guilford was great, and Madison gave me the Madison Blues.
 But we’ll get to that later.

 I parked the car at the small little turnoff at the trailhead on Stagecoach Road.
-The trail ascends the rather large plateau mountain called Totoket Mountain, crossing several ATV trails and other such confusing trails.
+The trail ascends the rather (Connecticut) large plateau mountain called Totoket Mountain, crossing several ATV trails and other such confusing paths.
 Actually, it wasn’t confusing at the start at all as I could see the blazes I needed to follow.
-(It was the return trip during which this became a bit annoying to say the least.)
+(It was the return trip during which this became a bit difficult to say the least.)

 I stuck to my friend the blue blaze and approached the eastern summit of Totoket Mountain which is called Bluff Head.
 At 720 feet, this is the highest point in Guilford and is a very popular spot to hike.
-(I liken it to Talcott Mountain in my part of the state.)
-And now I know why – Bluff Head affords a grand panoramic view from WNW to due East.
+And now I know why – Bluff Head affords a grand panoramic view.